Vinayak-Seth/AI-Powered-Resume-Feedback-Analyzer/README.md

-# 📄 AI-Powered Resume Feedback Assistant
+# 📄 AI-Powered Resume Feedback Analyzer

 An intelligent resume evaluation system that analyses resumes against job descriptions using NLP, semantic similarity, and AI-generated feedback — deployed as an interactive web app.